 How ethical and sustainable is Butcher’s?

-Butcher’s is a pet food brand that features highly in The Good Shopping Guide’s Ethical Cat and Dog food Ratings Table and passes our ethical benchmark.
-Butcher’s, from the company group of F.W.
-Baker Ltd, is one of The Good Shopping Guide’s well-rated ethical brands.
-We encourage other pet food brands to use Butcher’s as an example of ethical policies and practices to use.
+Butcher’s is a pet food brand that features in The Good Shopping Guide’s Ethical Cat and Dog food Ratings Table and which does not pass our ethical benchmark.

 What do Butcher’s do?

 Butcher’s began with Fred and Alice in the butcher shop they opened in Rugby, Warwickshire selling quality British meat to local markets and butchers ranging from Birmingham to London.
 In the 60s the youngest son, Graham combined his passion for dogs and knowledge of meat to develop the original Butcher’s recipe for dogs going on sale in 1987.
-Read more on Butchers’ story here.
 Butcher’s is owned by F.W.
 Baker Ltd and sells a large range of dog food and some natural cat food.

 In what areas do Butcher’s perform well?